Chinon Bellami

 Chinon was a Japanese camera manufacturer bought by Kodak in 2004 during its “painful shift toward digital products.”
 Though not nearly as famous as Kodak, Chinon has been in business since 1948, building discount K-Mount cameras.

-This particular camera, Chinon Bellami, can also be found as Revue 35CC with a slightly altered design and precisely the same construction.
+This particular camera, Chinon Bellami can also be found as Revue 35CC with a slightly altered design and precisely the same internals.
 Bellami’s Anniversary Edition in red is somewhat rare but not too expensive.
 There are also some cameras with slight variations on the graphics displayed on the “barn doors.”

 ☝︎ Further reading: Compact Full-Frame 35mm Film Cameras Under $200.”

-Chinon Bellami is practically as small Revue XE and Minolta TC-1.
+Chinon Bellami is almost as small Revue XE and Minolta TC-1, which are some of the smallest full-frame 35mm film cameras on the planet.

-This Japanese point-and-shoot has a decent-sized viewfinder though it shows no information other than the bright lines, without any parallax correction.
+This Japanese point-and-shoot has a decent-sized viewfinder though it shows no information other than the bright lines (no parallax correction markings).
 A tiny red bulb lights up if the camera “thinks” there isn’t enough light for hand-held action, and another tiny green bulb next to the ISO speed window glows when you half-press the shutter button.
 Its top plate is completed by a foldable rewind crank, a shutter button with cable thread, and a film counter window just under the film advance lever.
 A tripod hole next to a silver film release button (which you’ll have to press to rewind film after shooting), along with the battery door, can be found at the bottom plate.

 Handling, ergonomics, and build quality.

 Chinon Bellami was released when Olympus XA started making its waves as the smallest rangefinder ever built.
-Though some say that Bellami is a “shitty” camera, its build quality is not far off from Olympus and much better than that of Diana Mini.
+Though some say that Bellami is a “shitty” camera, its build quality is not far off from the Olympus and is far and beyond the likes of the plastic-fantastic Diana Mini.
 The camera also comes with some heft: a considerable amount of its chassis is made of metal.

 Using this camera is relatively easy, with all of its controls behaving as expected on film bodies.